GoogleCloudPlatform/elcarro-oracle-operator/docs/content/backup-restore/rman-backups.md

 Once the backup phase changed to `Succeeded`, the physical backup creation is complete and ready to use.

-## Scheduling regular backups
+## Scheduling periodic backups

-El Carro can manage schedules and retention periods for RMAN backups.
+El Carro can manage schedules and retention periods for backups (RMAN and Snapshot).

 ### Prepare the backup schedule manifest